Direct Transactions

 Approving Transactions

-To approve a transaction (change status from PENDING
+To approve transactions (change status from PENDING

 to POSTED